webplantmedia/wpc-pinterest-widget/README.md

 ## Installation ##

-1. Uzip the `wpc-pinterst-widget.zip` folder.
+1. Uzip the `wpc-pinterest-widget.zip` folder.
-2. Upload the `wpc-pinterst-widget` folder to your `/wp-content/plugins` directory.
+2. Upload the `wpc-pinterest-widget` folder to your `/wp-content/plugins` directory.
 3. In your WordPress dashboard, head over to the *Plugins* section.
 4. Activate *Pinterest Widget*.